MarcBresson/Stock-Market-Anywhere/README.md

 ## Stop the party

 There is no mecanism to stop the party.
 You can close the admin tab, or reload it.
-By doing this, the public dashboard will no longer be updated.
+By doing so, the public dashboard will no longer be updated.

 If you choose to reload it, you will be able to download your party data in CSV format.